Arlington Texting and Driving Lawyer

 In many cases, your insurance may cover your needs.
 However, texting and driving accidents are often fatal or cause serious injuries if the at-fault driver did not attempt to slow down or avoid the crash.
 Because of this, the other driver’s insurance may not be enough to cover your needs.
 An insurance claim may also not include damages for pain and suffering, punitive damages, or other damages you could be entitled to in a lawsuit.
 Talk to an attorney before accepting any settlements from insurance to ensure they fully cover your needs.

 Arlington Injury Lawyer for Victims of Texting and Driving

 If you or a loved one was seriously injured because of texting and driving, or if a loved one was killed in a texting and driving accident, talk to our attorneys today.
 The Arlington texting and driving lawyers at The Queenan Law Firm represent injured victims of car accidents throughout the Arlington area.
-For a free consultation on your case, contact our law offices today at (817) 476-1797.
+For a free consultation on your case, contact our Arlington car accident attorneys today at (817) 476-1797.